rikosintie/Haas_Data_collect/README.md

 Installing Python on Windows is simple.

+**NOTE: Select "Install for all users" during the installation.
+If you don't select the all users option, only the user account that did the installation will have access.**

 - click the start menu
 - Type microsoft store and press enter
 - search for python 3.12